MedXProtocol/coordination-game/README.md

 $ zos session --from $SECOND_OWNER_ACCOUNT --expires 10000 --network local
 ```

-Now push instances of the contracts to the network
+Now push instances of the contracts to the network specified in the session

 ```
 $ zos push